 Weld Re-9 has a financial agreement with ABC Child Development Centers who leases district building to provide pre-school, after-school and daycare services.
+The district has increased funding to 50 students for the Colorado Preschool Program (CPP).

 The district continues to foster a positive relationship with the local fire district.
 The two entities share ownership of property adjacent to the school campus in Ault.
 There is no immediate need for the construction of a new school, yet the property acquired is important to the district's future.